AdaCoding123/ultralytics6.1/README.md

-Code of _YOLOGX: An Improved Forest Fire Detection Algorithm Based on YOLOv8_
+The code of the paper “YOLOGX: An Improved Forest Fire Detection Algorithm Based on YOLOv8”